programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 p = figure(x_range=countries)
 ```

 To create the stacked bar chart, we call the `vbar_stack` glyph method.
 Rather than passing a single column name to a `y` parameter, we instead pass a list of column names as `stackers`.
-The order of this list determines the order that the columns will be stacked from bottom to top.
+The order of this list determines the order that the columns will be stacked from bottom to top (after you've worked through this example, try switching the column order to see what happens).
 The `legend` argument supplies text for each stacker and the `Spectral3` palette provides colors for each stacker.

 ```python